yihui/yihui.org/content/knitr/options.md

 (e.g., put this in a code chunk: `knitr::opts_chunk$set(comment=NA, fig.width=6,
 fig.height=6)`).
 A few special notes on the options:

-1. Chunk options must be written in one line and no line breaks are allowed inside chunk options.
+1. Chunk options must be written on one line.
+No line breaks are allowed inside chunk options.
 1. Avoid spaces ` ` and periods `.` in chunk labels and directory names.
 If your output is a TeX document, these characters can cause problems (in